 Number of map layers loading tiles: How many of the enabled layers that are actively loading tiles.

 Lat/Long, Elevation: Coordinates of the mouse location

 Zoom: map view extent

-The legend, located on the bottom right of the viewer, will display all LCMS and Reference Data layers that are turned on.
+The legend, located on the bottom right of the viewer, will display info about LCMS and Reference Data layers that are turned on.